Writs of the Light

 Let us lead with that wisdom.

-And let us remember: history does not honor those who inflame fear.
+And let us remember that history does not honor those who inflame fear.
 It honors those who rise above it.

 May we be among them.